-IN 2007 I was locked up for antagonizing a Muslim news anchor at Heart 104.9 with my complaint about the suppression of a Robbie Jansen interview, and Media24’s obscene, racist inquiry into my faith.
+IN 2007 I stumbled into a parallel universe, one in which it is illegal to be Jewish.
+Apparently my identity is triggering for some people and apartheid never happened?
+I say this because I was locked up for antagonizing a Muslim news anchor at Heart 104.9 with my complaint about the suppression of an interview with jazz legend Robbie Jansen, following Media24’s obscene, racist inquiry into my faith.
 The result fundamentally changed the way I view the world.

 I am being carted in a packed Prison Services truck to Pollsmoor, Cape Town’s notorious prison controlled by the numbers gangs, for the crime of simply opening my case file before Zulpha Khan and presenter Nick Feinberg.

-Lets wind back the clock a few months.
-After SAHRC refused to entertain my initial antisemitism complaint, following my ejection from a Media24 community newspapers newsroom.
-[You can read about the incident here], claiming the matter was already before the Labour Court, I was left without legal assistance.
-Outside the CCMA hearing, I am accosted by an Afrikaner News24 journalist, who is more than a little aggressive.
+Let’s wind back the clock a few months.
+After SAHRC’s Ashfraf Mohamed refused to entertain my initial antisemitism complaint, (why would a Muslim bother himself with anti-Semitism?) following my ejection from a Media24 community newspapers newsroom, claiming the matter was already before the Labour Court, I was left without legal assistance.
+The matter proceeded like a slow-motion train wreck.
+Outside the CCMA hearing, I am accosted by a tussle-haired young male Afrikaner, a News24 journalist, who is more than a little aggressive.

-He is hurling abuse at me, angry perhaps, because of the failed gagging attempt by the company after I had fliered the first Cape Town Book Fair (CTBF) held in June 2006, with pamphlets seeking to expose newsroom racism and race profiling — the fliers elicited an invitation to lunch with renowned anti-apartheid activist Dennis Brutus, and a dinner with photographer George Hallet.
+He is hurling abuse at me, angry perhaps, because of the failed gagging attempt by the company after I had pamphleted the first Cape Town Book Fair (CTBF) held in June 2006, with leaflets seeking to expose newsroom racism and race profiling — the fliers elicited an invitation to lunch with renowned anti-apartheid activist Dennis Brutus, and a dinner with photographer George Hallet.

 Commission for Cooking the Books.

-So far as the CCMA near Cape Town Castle was concerned, and as the SAHRC averred, the matter was immediately referred to the labour court (a process that would take another four years and extend beyond the banning of the Dalai Lama by the corrupt Zuma administration).
-Reason being, the respondent failed to participate in any mediation.
+So far as the Commission for Conciliation, Mediation & Arbitration (CCMA) near Cape Town Castle was concerned, and as the SAHRC averred, the matter was immediately referred to the labour court (a process that would take another four years and extend beyond the banning of the Dalai Lama by the corrupt Zuma administration).
+The first indication what I was dealing with here, was more than a mere ‘news outlet’ but rather something insidious — a networked cartel that upon investigation would turn out to be embedded in our Republic.

-At first I had attempted to file an insurance claim via LegalWise which might have expedited the matter.
+After meeting with poet Gabeeba Badaroon in Athlone, shortly after the racist incident, to explain why I would no longer be interviewing her on behalf of Media24, I had attempted to file an insurance claim in the ensuing weeks via LegalWise which might have expedited the matter.
 The claim was immediately repudiated on the basis that since it involved defamation, it met an exclusion clause.
 The appeal to the short-term insurance Ombudsman, met with further calumny.

 Cape Town’s not beat.

-So there I sat on a Heart 104.9 “Cape Town’s beat” sofa, without any representation in either matter, but with the labour matter, roughly filed by a legalwise attorney, still underway.
+So there I sat on a Heart 104.9 “Cape Town’s beat” sofa in colourful Green Point, in a bustling city that is one of the top tourist destinations in the world, without any representation in either matter, but with the labour matter, roughly filed by a legalwise attorney, still underway.
+No support from the press.
+No legal insurance.
+With rules on procuring demons still in force at the High Court.

-When I first arrived at legalwise on Cape Town’s foreshore to extricate the rest of my salary after the primary incident at Media24, I was met with general level of incompetence.
+I reread my files to check my facts.
+When I first arrived at legalwise on Cape Town’s foreshore to extricate the rest of my salary after the primary incident at Media24, I was met with a general level of incompetence.
 Just getting the assigned paralegal to write a ‘free letter of demand’, whilst disclosing the nature of the offensive inquiry into my faith was problematic.
 I ended up with a bizarre letter marked ‘without prejudice’ demanding the rest of my salary and informing Media24 that Jews generally-speaking, observe Shabbat from Friday evening to Saturday’.

-Instead of explaining, that she was then, just an anchor at the station with no remit to deal with actual news stories, she played along as if I was a kid, delivering donuts or asking for some pocket money.
+Instead of explaining, that she was then, just an anchor at the station with no remit to deal with actual news stories, she seemed to play along as if I was a kid, delivering donuts or asking for some pocket money.

 TRC Report causes offense